-If an individual is interested in short-term therapy, I provide a more solution-focused approach, working on a specific goal or goals we can complete or find significant progress on during this treatment period.
-A solution-focused approach helps people find relief in the current moment but only sometimes includes finding all the core reasons behind issues.
-A longer-term treatment can also be solution-focused, but with extended time, therapy can also focus on many goals and help find the core reasons behind current issues.
-Understanding the whole reasoning behind issues can often help with longer-term relief.
+If an individual is interested in short-term therapy, I provide a more solution-focused approach, working on a specific goal or goals we can feasibly complete or find significant progress on during this treatment period.
+A solution-focused approach helps people find relief in the current moment but may not address all the core reasons behind a client’s issues.
+A longer-term treatment can also be solution-focused, but with extended time, we can focus on a wider variety of goals and help to address the core reasons behind current issues.
+Understanding the whole reasoning behind the challenges we face can often help with longer-term relief.

-People often enter therapy with one therapy goal in mind, but with the exploration and insight therapy can provide it often leads to the creation of other goals.
+People often enter therapy with one specific goal in mind, but the exploration and insight therapy can provide often leads to the creation of other goals along the way.
 It is also an option to start short-term treatment with the possibility of extending it if requested.
-We can check in at various times on therapy goals and timelines.
+We can check in at various times on your therapy goals and timelines.

 What is your cancellation policy?

-I have a 24 hours cancellation policy.
-Therefore, if you need to cancel an appointment, please notify me as soon as possible.
-I charge a full session fee for missed appointments or cancellations with less than 24-hour notice.
+I have a 24-hour cancellation policy.
+Therefore, if you need to cancel an appointment, for any reason, please notify me as soon as possible.
+I charge a full session fee for missed appointments or cancellations with less than 24 hours' notice.

 Where is your office?